alejandrohagan/contoso/README.md

 ## Installation

-You can install the development version of contoso from [GitHub](https://github.com/alejandrohagan/contoso) with:
+You can install the development version of package from [GitHub](https://github.com/alejandrohagan/contoso) with:

 ``` r